quicwg/base-drafts/draft-ietf-quic-qpack.md

 ### Blocked Decoding

-To track blocked streams, the necessary Largest Reference value for each stream can be used.
+To track blocked streams, the Required Insert Count value for each stream can be used.
 Whenever the decoder processes a table update, it can begin decoding any blocked streams that now have their dependencies satisfied.

 # Header Tables